 Step 5 – Add the collage to your design.

-We used digital printing methods to print on towelling fabric, which results in a long-lasting print, which is bonded deep within the fibres of the material.
-You have a choice of finishing options, you can have your towelling fabric hemmed in either black or white thread, with an overlock stitch.
-Or you can opt to have it sent out to you either as it comes from the printer of with the white edging removed.
+We use digital printing methods to print on towelling fabric, which results in a long-lasting print that is bonded deep within the fibres of the material.
+With a choice of finishing options, you can have your towelling fabric hemmed in either black or white thread.
+Choose between a simple folded hem or an overlock stitch.
+You can also opt to have it sent out to you either as it comes from the printer of with the white edging removed.

 For further information about our fabrics see our FAQs.